Foundation Board of Directors

 Mr. Richard Harper, Esq. ’70

 As legal counsel, Mr. Harper has served the Board of Commissioners of Lawrence County and numerous townships, boroughs, municipal authorities, school districts and zoning hearing boards in private law practice.
 He has served as counsel to public utilities, business organizations, and numerous non-profit organizations.
 Mr. Harper has served as general counsel to Westminster College and taught business law at Westminster College.
 He served in the United States Marine Corps and Reserve Components from 1970 to 1976 when he was honorably discharged.
 In addition, Mr. Harper has served on the Board of Directors of the American Cancer Society, and the Board of Directors of the Lake Latonka Property Owners Association.
 He earned the bachelor’s degree in education in 1970 at Slippery Rock University, and the Juris Doctor degree at Dickinson School of Law.
-Mr. Harper and his wife, Brenda, are long-time supporters of Slippery Rock University, and are recognized at the Peridot level of the Lifetime Giving Society.
+Mr. Harper and his wife, Brenda, are long-time supporters of Slippery Rock University, and are recognized at the Amethyst level of the Lifetime Giving Society.

 Larry Kelly ’75